brystmar/cellar-sync/README.md

 # Cellar Sync
-Basic cellar inventory management for bored tech workers with unwieldy cellars of adult beverages.
+A basic cellar inventory system for my unwieldy cellar of adult beverages.

 This project contains the backend.
 See [cellar-sync-ui](http://https://github.com/brystmar/cellar-sync-ui/) for the front end.